-Trustees serve in a voluntary capacity and come from a wide range of backgrounds, including communications, education, facilities, finance, law, and management.
+CDS Trustees serve in a voluntary capacity and come from a wide range of backgrounds, including communications, education, facilities, finance, law, and management.

 The Board does not make any decisions about the school's daily operations such as admissions, curriculum or personnel.
-Instead, it thinks strategically to ensure that those operations are in line with the CDS mission, vision and values.
+Instead, it thinks strategically to ensure that those operations are in line with the CDS mission, vision, and values.
 In conducting its business, the Board acts as a whole, rather than reflecting the opinions of individual Trustees.

 In line with the factors critical to any independent school, the Board’s main areas of focus are:

-- To select, evaluate and support the Head of School, to whom it delegates authority to manage the school.
+To select, evaluate and support the Head of School, to whom it delegates authority to manage the school.

-- To develop broad institutional policies that guide the Head in running the school.
+To develop broad institutional policies that guide the Head in running the school.

-- To be accountable for the financial well-being of the school.
+To be accountable for the financial well-being of the school.

 See here for more information about the responsibilities of independent school Boards from the National Association of Independent Schools (NAIS).